 However, $f_{\theta_t}$ does not always classify correctly, especially when training is insufficient.
-To ensure the correct class has the highest probability so the target is unchanged, we interpolate the predicted distribution of $f_{\theta_t}$, $P_t(\mathbf{x}_i)$, with ground-truth one-hot $\GroundTruth$, which is built from $y_i$, by an interpolation ratio $\lambda$. $\lambda$ follows an increasing cosine schedule, allowing us to trust teachers more over time.
-For each $\mathbf{x}_i$, we also adjust $\lambda$ to $\lambda_i$ to assure the true class has the highest probability across distribution.
+To ensure the correct class has the highest probability so the target is unchanged, we interpolate the predicted distribution of $f_{\theta_t}$, $P_t(\mathbf{x}_i)$, with ground-truth one-hot $\GroundTruth$, which is built from $y_i$, by an interpolation ratio $\lambda$. $\lambda$ follows an increasing cosine schedule, allowing us to trust EMA more over time.
+For each $\mathbf{x}_i$, we also adjust $\lambda$ to $\lambda_i$ to ensure the true class has the highest probability across the distribution.